ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 But I'm sure they exist _somewhere_.
 Video, even.

 Personally, I dont like to play around with fire.
-# Pt 4 - Post Goodwin Inc, possibly up to the knife incident -- the start of June to early August 2022
+# Pt 4 - Post Fay and Sons, possibly up to the knife incident -- the start of June to early August 2022

 ### General notes: